 Excavators are an essential piece of heavy equipment for most construction projects.
 Often referred to as diggers, excavators are used for all kinds of jobs like material handling, landscaping, demolition, mining projects, river dredging and construction.

-An excavator is made up of a boom, dipper (or stick) and bucket.
+The anatomy of an excavator is made up of a boom, dipper (or stick) and bucket.
 These pieces connect to a cab that sits on a rotating house.
 Most houses can rotate a full 360 degrees.
 Excavators are available with either tracks or wheels depending on the manufacturer and what the nature of a project is.

 Excavators are available in a variety of sizes and can weigh up to 180,000 lbs.
 There are many other attachments for excavators that can take the place of the digging bucket to diversify the machine.
 By swapping out the bucket for an auger, drill, ripper or rake the excavator can be used for many different jobs.

 The best way to choose what excavator rental is needed for your project is to assess what exactly you need the machine to do.
 Identifying the right size of excavator, what attachments are needed and how long you need the rental for will help you determine the best machine for your job.
 It is more efficient for a job to rent the right size equipment for what is needed instead of trying to make one piece fit for a variety of jobs.

 The variation in size allows them to be used in big construction projects and small backyard renovations.
 Wheeled excavators are popular in Europe and are used for working in urban areas since their wheels are kinder to finished roads and pavement than the traditional metal track.

 The difference in the cable and hydraulic excavator comes from how the parts of the machine move.
 Cable excavators which use a series of steel wires and cables to move the main parts replaced the steam shovels in the early 1900s.